Beddgelert Forest, near Porthmadog

 Peaceful forest in the heart of Snowdonia National...

-Riverside picnic area and gateway to an all-ability riverside walk and a rugged mountain trail with great views over Snowdonia
+Riverside picnic area with accessible riverside walk and rugged mountain trail

 We have changed the normal route for some of our trails to help you maintain social distancing – please follow signs on site.

 The car park and riverside picnic area at Ty'n y Groes is the starting point for two forest walks.

 The King’s Guards Trail is an accessible trail along the river and past the tallest trees in Coed y Brenin Forest Park.

 The Penrhos Mountain Trail is a rugged mountain route with the reward of some great views over Snowdonia.